 Permissions The access permissions on the mounted directory.
 For example, you can set this parameter to 755, 644, or 777.Note

-- You can set access permissions on only sub-directories.
+- You can set access permissions only on subdirectories.

-- For FlexVolume v220.127.116.11-8d3b7e7-aliyun and later, set the chmod (Change Mode) parameter to define how permission changes are applied.
+- For FlexVolume V220.127.116.11-8d3b7e7-aliyun and later, set the chmod (Change Mode) parameter to configure permission settings.

 chmod (Change Mode) The change mode of access permissions.
 Valid values: Non-recursive and Recursive.

 - Non-recursive: The permission changes apply only to the mounted directory.
 The subdirectories and files in the mounted directory are not affected.

 - Recursive mode: The permission changes apply to the mounted directory, and the subdirectories

 and files in the mounted directory.

 Note If you select the recursive mode for a mounted directory that contains a large number of files, the process of running the chmod command may require an excessive amount of time.
 The mount or unmount operation may fail.
 Exercise caution when you set this parameter.